 Citrus

 While most humans love citrus, this treat is a repellent for roaches.
 For instance, the smell of lemon deters these insects.
-Sprinkle a few drops of lemon on your mop before mopping the floor, and see the roaches flee.
+Sprinkle a few drops of lemon essential oil on your mop before mopping the floor, and see the roaches flee.

 How To Keep a Roach-Free Home?